MarcoAASilva/spring-boot-demo-cmdline/README.md

 mvn.cmd clean package

 ```
-This Maven target will create a binary assembly at the dist folder.
+This Maven target will create a binary assembly ZIP at *src/docker/assets/dist*.

+### assembly configuration

+Configuration for the assembly is found at *src/assembly/cli-assembly.xml*

-The assembly follows the convention **spring-boot-demo-cmdline-${project.version}-bin.zip**  The zipped pack include assets placed under **src/main/resources**: auxiliary files, folder structures, and execution scripts.
-Configuration for the assembly is at **src/assembly/cli-assembly.xml**
+Binary assembly ZIP may also include assets placed under *src/main/resources*: sample files, folder structures, and execution scripts.

-## uber-JAR

-An executable uber-JAR **demo-cmdline.jar** is created at the target folder.

-The uber-JAR contains all dependencies, which is good choice for a distribution.

-# Tagged Distributions
+### configuration of target JAR

-The start.class is a property defined at **pom.xml**
+The start.class is defined at *pom.xml*

-## Vanilla

 ```xml
 	<properties>